How To Set Up Google Merchant Promotions: A Quick Guide

 - Merchant Promotions are applicable to all kinds of online and offline businesses, not only for bricks-and-mortar (businesses that don’t have internet access to campaign for the shopping)

-- Google Merchant Center Promotion trigger FOMO (the fear of missing out) amongst customers who rush to online shopping to get their long-awaited products by hook or by crook
+- Google Merchant Center Promotion trigger FOMO (fear of missing out) amongst customers who rush to online shopping to get their long-awaited products by hook or by crook

 - While craving for the products that are displayed as free shipping or special offers, the customers can discover many more by visiting your site, which also shares the similar Merchant promotions